hasan042021/bank-management-django/README.md

 - Displays all records of user transactions: deposits, withdrawals, and loan requests.
 - **Report functionality**:
   - The report is dynamically updated as users perform transactions.
-  - Information is retrieved from the database, sorted, and filtered by date .
+  - Information is retrieved from the database, sorted, and filtered by date.

 ### 3. **Deposit**